 Eric Gustin, Arcade.dev

-This isn't about selection or parameterisation accuracy, this is purely retrieval: did the correct tool even appear in search results?
+This isn’t about selection or parameterisation accuracy — it’s purely retrieval.
+Did the correct tool even appear in search results?

 Current Limits and Constraints

-Understanding the boundaries helps set realistic expectations.
-Anthropic supports up to 10,000 tools in your catalogue, returning three to five most relevant tools per search.
-The feature only works with Claude Sonnet 4.5 and Opus 4.5, no Haiku support.
-It's currently in public beta, requiring the advanced-tool-use-2025-11-20 header.
+Anthropic supports up to 10,000 tools in your catalogue, returning three to five relevant tools per search.
+The feature works with Claude Sonnet 4.5, Sonnet 4.6, Opus 4.5, and Opus 4.6 — no Haiku support.
+It’s still in public beta and requires the advanced-tool-use-2025-11-20 header.

-Tool Search isn't compatible with tool use examples, which poses challenges for teams relying on few-shot prompting.
-Additionally, regex patterns are limited to 200 characters.
-For marketing teams managing complex workflows, that constraint forces careful pattern design.
-Common error codes include invalid_pattern for malformed regex, pattern_too_long for exceeding limits, and too_many_requests when hitting rate limits.
+Tool Search doesn’t work with tool use examples, so teams relying on few-shot prompting will need a workaround.
+Regex patterns are capped at 200 characters, which means you’ll need to design patterns carefully.
+Common error codes: invalid_pattern for malformed regex, pattern_too_long for exceeding limits, and too_many_requests for rate limits.

-When writing tool descriptions, think about how marketers naturally describe tasks.
-Instead of technical jargon, use phrases like "send campaign emails" or "fetch conversion data from analytics".
-The BM25 variant particularly benefits from semantic clarity in descriptions.
+When writing tool descriptions, think about how marketers actually describe tasks.
+Skip the technical jargon — use phrases like “send campaign emails” or “fetch conversion data from analytics”.
+The BM25 variant rewards clear, natural-language descriptions.

 Where This Technology Needs to Go

-The architectural approach is sound: defer loading tools to sidestep context bloat, discover them just-in-time, keep interactions lightweight.
-Token savings are real, which matters for teams processing hundreds of requests daily.
-But 60% retrieval accuracy isn't production-ready when agents need to reliably take real-world actions.
+The architecture makes sense: defer tool loading to avoid context bloat, discover tools just-in-time, keep interactions lightweight.
+The efficiency gains are real and add up fast at scale.
+But 60% retrieval accuracy isn’t production-ready when agents need to reliably take real-world actions.

 “The future of user interaction will not be in the web browser.
 Traditional software applications will become predominantly headless, backend platforms that provide data and functions to AI agents via standards such as MCP.”